dduan/duan.ca/articles/2026/01/24/idle-coding.md

 # Idle coding
 2026-01-24T11:52:04-08:00
-tags: Codex, LLMs, AI, Programming
+tags: Codex, LLM, AI, Programming

 I've discovered a new hobby.
 It involves creating non-trivial libraries from scratch.